Justintime50/easypost-tools-ui/README.md

 3) Run `cp .env.example .env` to create the file.
 4) Run `docker-compose up -d` in the project's root directory and you'll be all set!

-<i>Alternatively to setting up via Docker, you can install PHP and run `php artisan serve` in the `/laravel` directory to srtart up the web server.</i>
+<i>Alternatively to setting up via Docker, you can install PHP and run `php artisan serve` in the `/laravel` directory to start up the web server.</i>

 ## Usage